asappresearch/webagents-step/README.md

 We break down the success rates across different websites and provide links to the trajectory logs below, containing the observations, model predictions, and evaluator outputs for each task.

-We are generating new runs with the `gpt-4-turbo-2024-04-09` model and latest WebArena code (last commit May 29, 2024) and will be updating the table below,
+The latest runs with `gpt-4-turbo-2024-04-09` model and WebArena code (last commit May 29, 2024) are linked below

 | Website | Number of tasks              | Success Rate | Trajectory Logs             |
 |---------|--------------------|--------------|------------------|